shaimaa-alghamdi/Prediction-of-Jeddah-land-Property-Transactions-using-ML/README.md

 - Generate insights and plot Arabic labels in the correct formatting as possible.
 - Train and test the model using different ML models.
 - Comparison between the applied models.
-- Deploy machine learning model in production.
+- Deploy machine learning model in production using streamlit app

 ## Project Goal
 There is a significant movement in property transactions in Jeddah city, especially the lands.
 Therefore, there is a need for an ML model to predict property prices based on the neighborhood, block, area and date.